chelseybeck/etl_solution/README.md

 ```

 #### Match timestamps with measurements
 If you manage to convert the timeseries data to individual features, you'll notice many gaps in the data (like in the table shown below).
 This is because our robots report data independently and the load cells report force data independently from the robot encoders.
-This means that every combination of robot and sensor has its own timestamp (4 combinations).
+This means that every combination of robot and sensor has its own timestamp (e.g. robot 1 encoder, robot 2 encoder, robot 1 load cell, robot 2 load cell).
 However, we would like to be able to compare each of these features corresponding to a single timestamp.
 So you should transform the data to guarantee that any timestamp we access has a value for each column.

 It's up to you how you want to do this.
 You can match timestamps between features, interpolate values between timestamps or any other method you deem reasonable.
 Regardless which strategy you choose, explain why you chose it and what benefits or trade-offs it involves.

 This data should also be saved in a way that these tables can be accessed by reference to the `run_uuid`.
-The table below is an example of data for `run_uuid = 6176976534744076781`.
+The table below is an example of data for `run_uuid = 6176976534744076781` with the "gaps" in the data you will need to transform.

 ```
 |--------------------------|-------------|-------------|-------------|--------------|--------------|-------------|---------|----------|---------|---------|---------|-----|